yberreby/fast-mae-lite/README.md

 # `fast-mae-lite` = `fml`

-A lightweight MAE-Lite implementation, compatible with Python 3.11 and torch 2+.
+A lightweight MAE-Lite port/implementation, **compatible with Python 3.11 and torch 2+**.

-Tiny variant only for now, hardcoded.

-This is not quite fast for now, but hopefully will become so as it gets optimized.
+Written for my own use; released in case it's useful to others.

+For now, this repository **only supports the tiny variant**, but supporting others should be straightforward.
+I just haven't needed them so far.

+## Why?

+I needed it :)

 ## Test inference from pretrained